tm3023/Bitcoin-UKF/README.md

 - **Options pricing:** the implied volatility surface is priced off a conditional variance forecast; errors here misprice every contract in the book
 - **Portfolio construction:** volatility-adjusted weights are only meaningful if the volatility estimate tracks realised conditions

 The prevailing industry standard is GARCH, which sets the conditional variance as a weighted average of the previous forecast and the previous squared return.
-GARCH is computationally efficient and theoretically well-grounded, but it is backward-looking by construction: it follows volatility rather than anticipating it, and consistently lags during regime transitions.
+GARCH is computationally efficient and theoretically well-grounded, but it is backward-looking by construction: it follows volatility rather than anticipating it and consistently lags during regime transitions.

 This project evaluates whether a probabilistic state-space model, estimated by maximum likelihood on BTC data, can improve on GARCH.
 The 5-state UKF achieves a **correlation of 0.40 with realised volatility versus 0.25 for the best GARCH variant**, alongside lower absolute forecast error on every metric tested.